Ultrasonic sensor advantages and disadvantages

 • Highly accurate within a range.

-• The range of detection is very late, makes the sensor useful in many applications.
+• The range of detection is very late, making the sensor useful in many applications.

 • The received values don't get affected by the colors of the object.